Skilled Lawyer in Orland Park for Negligent Acts That Cause Injuries

 Attorney John S. Fotopoulos is an experienced personal injury lawyer who understands how to handle complex injury cases.
 He and his team are equipped to help with all types of personal injury matters, including:

-- Traffic accidents: Each year, thousands of people are hurt and hundreds are killed in motor vehicle accidents on Illinois roadways.
+- Traffic Accidents: Each year, thousands of people are hurt and hundreds are killed in motor vehicle accidents on Illinois roadways.
 Our firm represents victims injured in car accidents, truck crashes, motorcycle wrecks, pedestrian accidents, bicycle crashes, and other types of traffic accidents.

 - Construction-Related Accidents: The construction industry is one of the most dangerous sectors in which to work.
 Accidents on construction sites can cause catastrophic injuriesand even death.
 If you have been injured while performing construction work or while visiting a worksite, we are here to help.